anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 The requirements on infrastructure hardware used to deploy and run the RI2 are as follows:

 1. One (1) physical or virtual server dedicated as a jump / test host
-1. Six (6) physical or virtual servers, serving as either controller or compute/worker nodes
+1. Six (6) physical or virtual servers, serving as either master (controller) or compute/worker nodes

 The jump / test host allows to install and manage the operation of the RI2.
 For example, the host can be used to execute the installer software to deploy and configure the RI2 on the other physical or virtual servers.
 Once installed, the host may be used to run test tools or it may be used to generate test traffic intended for performance measurements.
-To support the latter, the server provided for the jump / test host shall meet similar hardware requirements as the controller / compute hosts.
-If only functional tests are run on the test host after deployment, a VM with fewer resources as outlined below is sufficient.
+To support the latter, the server provided for the jump / test host shall meet similar hardware requirements as the master (controller) / compute hosts.
+If only functional tests are run on the test host after deployment, a VM with less resources as outlined below is sufficient.

 Each server shall meet the following minimum specifications: